-Dr. Christopher Dale is a foot & ankle surgery, orthopedics/orthopedic surgery, and sports medicine specialist in Summit, WI, Baraboo, WI, and Waukesha, WI.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Dale accepts.
-Dr. Dale graduated from the University of Rochester School of Medicine and Dentistry and the University of Wisconsin School of Medicine and Public Health.
-He trained at Henry Ford Hospital for his residency.
-Dr. Dale (or staff) speaks the following foreign languages: Spanish and French.
-Dr. Dale is affiliated with Aurora Medical Center in Summit.
+Dr. Christopher Dale is a physician who specializes in foot & ankle surgery, orthopedics/orthopedic surgery, and sports medicine.
+He is affiliated with Aurora Medical Center in Summit.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Dale graduated from the University of Rochester School of Medicine and Dentistry and the University of Wisconsin School of Medicine and Public Health and then he performed his residency at Henry Ford Hospital.
+In addition to English, Dr. Dale (or staff) speaks Spanish and French.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Fractures, Knee ...
 (Read more)